-All general and specialty units are evaluated, at a minimum, annually.
-We use a variety of methods to collect data and look to studies done by independent agencies to rate patient safety, clinical quality, areas of expertise, use of technology, patient satisfaction, fiscal responsibility, operational productivity, operational efficiency, adherence to national standards of practice, patient outcomes, and more.
+We evaluate all general and specialty units, using a variety of methods to collect data and look to studies done by independent agencies to rate patient safety, clinical quality, areas of expertise, use of technology, patient satisfaction, fiscal responsibility, operational productivity, operational efficiency, adherence to national standards of practice, patient outcomes and more.

 How does data help improve safety and quality?

-Performance reports and scores are circulated to leadership, physicians, nurses, administrators, and other key staff members so they can monitor progress and make informed decisions on where and how improvements should be made.
-This data also drives the evolution of system-wide policies and day-to-day operations related to patient care and safety.
+Performance reports and scores are shared with leadership, physicians, nurses, administrators and other key staff members so they can monitor progress and make informed decisions on where and how to make improvements.
+This data also drives changes and improvements to policies and day-to-day operations related to patient care and safety.

 Who can view reports?

-When it comes to performance data, our policy is complete transparency.
+When it comes to performance data, our policy is transparent.
 That means, regardless of how we score or what the numbers say, we'll share the reports and statistics.

 Learn more about Quality & Safety Performance "scorecards"